A living will is a legal document that helps you define your healthcare treatment and end-of-life decisions.

-With this form, you can outline what course of action medical workers should take if you fall into a coma or are unresponsive, such as how to prolong your life or manage pain.
-This document provides peace of mind and clarifies your medical wishes to your family.
+With this living will form, you can outline what action medical workers should take if you fall into a coma or are unresponsive, such as how to prolong your life or manage pain.
+Having a living will in place provides peace of mind, and makes your medical wishes clear to your family.

-A Living Will, or Health Care Directive, is a document that tells doctors what end-of-life care and life-sustaining treatment you do (or do not) want to receive if you cannot communicate your choices.
-It provides clear instructions for taking care of you during an emergency.
+A living will is a document that tells doctors what end-of-life care and life-sustaining treatment you do (or do not) want to receive if you’re unable to communicate your choices.
+It provides clear instructions for how to take care of you during an emergency.

-For example, this form lets you explain your wishes regarding life support, organ donation, resuscitation, tube feeding, mechanical ventilation, dialysis, and medical and surgical treatments.
+For example, a living will form allows you to explain your wishes regarding life support, organ donation, resuscitation, tube feeding, mechanical ventilation, dialysis, and medical and surgical treatments.

-It’s different from a Do Not Resuscitate form, which only authorizes healthcare professionals to withhold life-saving treatment such as CPR.
+This form is different from a do-not-resuscitate form, which only authorizes healthcare professionals to withhold life-saving treatment such as CPR.

-In addition, it is not the same as a Last Will and Testament, which explains how you want your property and other items to be distributed when you die.
-A Living Will explains your medical care wishes while you are living.
+In addition, a living will is not the same as a last will and testament, which explains how you want your property and other items to be distributed when you die.
+A living will explains your medical care wishes while you are living.